awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 + You can't take or restore snapshots of OpenSearch Serverless collections\.
 + Cross\-Region search and replication aren't supported\.
 + There are limits on the number of serverless resources that you can have in a single account and Region\.
 See [OpenSearch Serverless quotas](limits.md#limits-serverless)\.
-+ The refresh interval for indexes might be between 10 and 30 seconds depending on the size of your requests\.
++ The refresh interval for indexes might be between 10 and 60 seconds depending on the size of your requests\.
++ Geospatial features available on OpenSearch versions up to 2\.1 are supported\.

 ## Comparing OpenSearch Service and OpenSearch Serverless<a name="serverless-comparison"></a>

 In OpenSearch Serverless, some concepts and features are different than their corresponding feature for a provisioned OpenSearch Service domain\.
-For example, one importand difference is that OpenSearch Serverless doesn't have the concept of a cluster or node\.
+For example, one important difference is that OpenSearch Serverless doesn't have the concept of a cluster or node\.

 The following table describes how important features and concepts in OpenSearch Serverless differ from the equivalent feature in a provisioned OpenSearch Service domain\.